SAMUEL-CWC/double_inverted_pendulum/README.md

 # Double Inverted Pendulum Control (ROS 2 Jazzy)

-This project simulates and controls a double inverted pendulum using **PyBullet**, **ROS 2 Jazzy**, and both classical (LQR) and modern (RL) control methods.
+This project simulates and controls a double inverted pendulum using **PyBullet**, **ROS 2 Humble**, and both classical (LQR) and modern (RL) control methods.
 It includes modules for simulation, control, vision-based state estimation, and system integration with Jetson hardware.

 ---